 We know you’re already heading pretty far south, but challenge you to go even further!
 The sur of Chile is known for its hospitality, friendly locals, and ridiculously beautiful landscapes (Patagonia, anyone?).
 While we’d love to keep these locales a secret, they’re just too fascinating not to share.
 So, for students in the mood for a nice bowl of Chile served up fresh, check out these non-traditional places for study abroad in Chile.

 Better known to locals as Conce (and easier for gringos to pronounce!), this city is located 270 miles south of the capital and is the largest city south of Santiago.
 It’s considered a straight-up college town, as it’s home to several universities, and a haven for students (over 30,000 students live in Conce!).
 Concepción is also a historical city, due to its role during the nation’s dictatorship and colonial past; the city was actually designed to be the capital of the country, but the government ended up changing locations.
+When it comes to Chile study abroad, this is the spot for history.

 Universities in Concepción frequently host exchange students from the world over, giving the city a marked international flair.
 Study abroad students can anticipate making friends with the locals, but imagine having friends from 10 plus nationalities from one semester of study abroad!
 Bacán or what?